tiznull/mesa-one-os/README.md

 # mesa-one-os
-This is a free Open Source version of MesaOne+ for Plan to Production installation.
+This is a free Open Source version of MesaOne+ for Plan to Production systems.